carlosvouking/carlosvouking.github.io/whatelse.md

-Excecute the whole command and a local clone of your directory is normally created in the directory chosed earlier.
+Excecute the whole command and a local clone of your directory is normally created in the directory chosen earlier.